 As outlined in Section 11, an economic appraisal was undertaken using the TUBA programme (v1.9).
 This analysis expressed the transport user benefits and the costs of the Options in monetary terms.
 In addition, a money value of one of the Wider Economic Benefits of the options - Imperfect Competition Effects - was calculated.
-A qualitative assessment of the other three As shown in Figure 13.8, LR7 has the highest Present Wider Economic Benefits was carried out.
+A qualitative assessment of the other three Wider Economic Benefits was carried out.